shoaib-31/Dukaan_assignment/README.md

 2. **Optimized Data Fetching**: All necessary data is fetched in a single request, enhancing page optimization.
 Sorting, searching, and filtering logic is handled at the frontend, resulting in superior performance compared to making multiple requests.

-3. **Debounced Search**: Searching is optimized through the implementation of debouncing, improving the user experience by reducing unnecessary API calls.
+3. **Debounced Search**: Searching is optimized through the implementation of debouncing, improving the user experience.

 4. **Code Structure**: The code is well-structured, promoting readability and maintainability for future development and collaboration.